reese/blog/content/thoughts/being-a-grown-up/index.md

 But that hasn't happened.

 The primary reason for this is that for me, "purpose" was a crutch, a tool to attempt to govern the inherently chaotic.
-I mistook the meaning-of-life for finding meaning-_in_-{{< sidenote word="life" >}}The latter being the focus of the work of folks like [John Vervaeke](https://youtu.be/yImlXr5Tr8g?t=99) and [David Chapman](https://meaningness.com/), among others.{{< /sidenote >}}.
+I mistook the meaning-of-life for finding meaning-_in_-life[^life].
 The latter is important for happiness and wellbeing -- it's what people most often reference when they say they've had a "meaningful life" -- but it was not the primary concern for me.
 The existence of that sort of meaning seemed too obvious to dismiss.
 You can feel it in your chest when something in life is meaningful.
 To call time spent with friends, the excitement of a child, or the tender care of a loved one "meaningless" is cruel and a denial of the obvious.

 I was far more concerned about the meaning _of_ life, as if going through a whole lifetime without uncovering its innate purpose would be a waste of breath.

 I was scared.
 Scared that without a meaning-of-life, my life was not worth living.

 Camus: "A world that can be explained even with bad reasons is a familiar world.
 But, on the other hand, in a universe suddenly divested of illusions and lights, man feels an alien, a stranger.
-His exile is without remedy since he is deprived of the memory of a lost home or the hope of a promised {{< sidenote word="land" >}}From _The Myth of Sisyphus_{{< /sidenote >}}."
+His exile is without remedy since he is deprived of the memory of a lost home or the hope of a promised land[^land]."

 My biggest fear was being a stranger in the world.